This serious form of mental confusion is rampant in our hospitals.

 If you are admitted to a hospital, you’re at greater risk for a disorder that very few doctors recognize and treat appropriately… delirium.

-Frightening statistic: Delirium—a condition characterized by confusion and changes in memory and emotion—affects 60% of patients age 65 and older recovering from major orthopedic surgery and 80% of intensive care unit (ICU) patients.
+Frightening statistic: Delirium—a condition characterized by confusion and changes in memory and emotion—affects 60% of patients age 65 and older recovering from major orthopedic surgery and 80% of intensive care unit (ICU) older patients.

 Important new finding: A meta-analysis just published in The Journal of the American Medical Association found that older patients with delirium were, on average, more likely to die within 22 months… at increased risk of entering a nursing home within 14 months… and more likely to develop dementia within four years.
 These patients also are more likely to suffer a serious physical disability.